peter-de-boer/CppND-Capstone-Simulated-Evolution/README.md

 See https://beltoforion.de/en/simulated_evolution/ for more details.

 This project is mainly to demonstrate my skills regarding concurrency.
-This means a lot is running in saparate threads, e.g. each microbe run in its own thread, etc. There are probably more efficient solutions, but it is amazing to see that it works!
+This means a lot is running in separate threads, e.g. each microbe run in its own thread, etc. There are probably more efficient solutions, but it is amazing to see that it works!

 ## Dependencies for Running Locally
 * cmake >= 3.7